elearning-univie/moodle-oerapi_oerhub/README.md

 Usage
 -----------
 Teachers want to search for published Open Educational Resources (OER) via [OERhub](https://oerhub.at) to use them in their own lecture.
-The subplugin "OER-API - OERhub" executes this search requests at the OERhub and provides results which can be filtered by discipline, media type, language and published from/ to date.
+This subplugin executes the search requests at the OERhub and provides results which can be filtered by discipline, media type, language and published from/ to date.

 Admins can define which media types are included in the results and how they should be displayed.

 Requirements
 -----------
 The plugin is available for Moodle 4.4+.

 * The module "OER Collection" (https://github.com/elearning-univie/moodle-mod_oercollection) must be installed to run this plugin.
 * The admin setting *requesturl* has to be set to "https://oerhub.at/search/", the URL of the OERhub server.
 * Via the optional admin setting *filtermediatype* displayed media types can be restricted by entering a comma-separated list of file extensions (e.g.: mp4,pdf).
 Details can be found at the admin settings description.
-* Via the optional admin setting *mediatypeicon* icons for every displayed media type can be defined as a key/value pair in JSON style, where key is the mediatype in oerhub and value is the moodle icon. e.g. "pdf":"f/pdf".
+* Via the optional admin setting *mediatypeicon* icons for every displayed media type can be defined as a key/value pair in JSON style, where key is the mediatype in oerhub and value is the moodle icon. e.g. {"pdf":"f/pdf"}.
 If the field is left empty, OER will be displayed without an icon.(Setting is under development and further details will be published soon.)

 Installation
 -----------
-* Copy the code directly to the mod/offlinequiz directory.
+* Copy the code directly to the mod/oercollection directory.
 * Log into Moodle as administrator.
 * Open the administration area (http://your-moodle-site/admin) to start the installation automatically.

 Privacy API
 -----------